 Better Implementation of Due Diligence

-By identifying all suppliers, companies can implement ongoing performance improvement initiatives to monitor and improve supplier performance with their policies and standards on human rights, social, and environmental issues.
+By identifying all suppliers, companies can implement ongoing due diligence and performance improvement initiatives to monitor supplier compliance with their human rights, social, and environmental policies.
+This systematic approach is the operational backbone of CSDDD and LkSG compliance — transforming due diligence from a one-time audit into a continuous management process.

 Communication and Engagement